 The Circular Unitary Ensemble ($CUE$) is the unitary group $U$ equipped with the normalized Haar measure.
 The Circular Orthogonal Ensemble ($COE$) contains matrices of the form $SS^T$, with $S$ in the CUE, while the Circular Symplectic Ensemble ($CSE$) contains matrices of the form $SS^D$, with $S$ in the CUE.
 Here $S^T$ and $S^D$ are the transpose and the quaternion dual of $S$.
 As a result, matrices in the COE are symmetric and matrices in the CSE are self-dual \cite{Mehta} .

-Physically, circular ensembles are important as models of random unitary propagators in complex quantum systems, with the particular ensembles corresponding to different symmetry classes (presence or absence of time-reversal and spin rotation invariances) \cite{Haake}.
+Physically, circular ensembles are important as models of random propagators in complex quantum systems, with the particular ensembles corresponding to different symmetry classes (presence or absence of time-reversal and spin rotation invariances) \cite{Haake}.

-Mathematically, circular ensembles can be seen as examples of symmetric spaces, related to the unitary group $U(N)$ itself, in the case of $CUE(N)$, and two of its quotients, namely $U(N)/O(N)$ in the case of $COE(N)$ and $U(2N)/Sp(N)$ in the case of $CSE(N)$.
+Mathematically, circular ensembles can be seen as examples of symmetric spaces, related to the unitary group $U(N)$ itself, in the case of $CUE(N)$, and two of its quotients, namely by the orthogonal group, $U(N)/O(N)$, in the case of $COE(N)$, and by the symplectic group, $U(2N)/Sp(N)$, in the case of $CSE(N)$.

-Statistically, eigenvalues of matrices from circular ensembles are among the simplest models of correlated random variables, because they have a constant density and their joint probability distribution consists only of a Vandermonde term, $|\Delta(S)|^{\beta}$, where the Dyson index is $\beta=1$, $2$, $4$ for $COE$, $CUE$, $CSE$, respectively \cite{Dyson}.
+Statistically, eigenvalues of matrices from circular ensembles are perhaps the simplest models of correlated random variables, because they have a constant density and their joint probability distribution consists only of a Vandermonde term, $|\Delta(S)|^{\beta}$, where the Dyson index is $\beta=1$, $2$, $4$ for $COE$, $CUE$, $CSE$, respectively \cite{Dyson}.